rabbitmq/rabbitmq-server/deps/rabbitmq_prometheus/README.md

-# Prometheus Exporter of Core (Raw, Unaggregated) RabbitMQ Metrics
+# Prometheus Exporter of Core RabbitMQ Metrics

 ## Getting Started

-This is a Prometheus exporter of core (raw, unaggregated) RabbitMQ metrics, developed by the RabbitMQ core team.
+This is a Prometheus exporter of core RabbitMQ metrics, developed by the RabbitMQ core team.
 It is largely a "clean room" design that reuses some prior work from Prometheus exporters done by the community.

 ## Project Maturity

-This plugin is new and relatively immature.
-It shipped in the RabbitMQ distribution starting with `3.8.0`.
+This plugin is new as of RabbitMQ `3.8.0`.

 ## Documentation

 See [Monitoring RabbitMQ with Prometheus and Grafana](https://www.rabbitmq.com/prometheus.html).

 ## Installation